 Metric #4 – Hospital Bed Capacity.
 Regions must have at least 30% of their hospital beds available.

 Metric #5 – ICU Bed Capacity.
 Regions must have at least 30% of their ICU beds available.

 Metric #6 – Diagnostic Testing Capacity.
 Average daily diagnostic testing over the past 7 days must be sufficient to conduct 30 tests per 1,000 residents per month.

 Metric #7 – Contact Tracing Capacity.
-Number of contact tracers in each region must meet thresholds set by the Department of Health, in collaboration with the Johns Hopkins University School of Public Health and Vital Strategies.
+The number of contact tracers in each region must meet thresholds set by the Department of Health, in collaboration with the Johns Hopkins University School of Public Health and Vital Strategies.

-So for now, monitoring the outcome of these 3, re-opening regions will serve as an indicator on how soon (or not) the rest of New York can come off the pause button.
+So for now, monitoring the outcome of these 3, re-opening regions will serve as an indicator of how soon (or not) the rest of New York can come off the pause button.